jpt/barlow/README.md

 ![Barlow Screenshot](https://raw.githubusercontent.com/jpt/barlow/master/Screenshot.png)

 Barlow is a free font.
-If you'd like to support this and other open-source projects, consider making a [donation to the EFF](https://supporters.eff.org/donate).
-To support JPB more directly, please see the [John Perry Barlow Wellness Trust](https://www.johnperrybarlow-wellnesstrust.com/).
+If you'd like to support this project, please consider making a donation to the [John Perry Barlow Wellness Trust](https://www.johnperrybarlow-wellnesstrust.com/).

 ## Download